warmans/rsk-search/README.md

 ### How to change the API

-1. Edit proto file in `proto/search.proto`.
+1. Edit proto file e.g. `proto/search.proto`.
 2. Run `make generate`.
-3. Update to reflect changes in proto file `pkg/service/grpc/search.go`.
+3. Update code to reflect changes in proto file e.g. `pkg/service/grpc/search.go`.
-4. In `gui` directory run `npm run generate-api-client`
+4. In `gui` directory run `npm run generate-api-client` to sync the GUI client with the latest API definitions.

 ### How to update transcripts